 If you have chosen to get bariatric surgery, there are some things to know beforehand.
 One of these things is that you have a higher risk for vitamin and mineral deficiencies.
-With calcium, it is not so much that you are not eating healthy enough after surgery, but that the food goes into your stomach differently.
+With calcium, it is not so much that you are not eating healthy after surgery but that the food goes into your stomach differently.

 With calcium, the body can grow, reproduce and remain physically healthy.
-Hormone secretion, muscle contractions, contracting blood vessels and having transmissions through the nervous system are all due to calcium in the body.
-Calcium, like many other vitamins and minerals, are usually obtained through food sources to battle osteoporosis, which turns the bones fragile.
-But after bariatric surgery, food isn’t absorbed in the same manner, therefore leading to a deficiency of calcium.
+Hormone secretion, muscle contractions, contracting blood vessels, and transmissions through the nervous system are all due to calcium in the body.
+Like many other vitamins and minerals, calcium is usually obtained through food sources to battle osteoporosis, making the bones fragile.
+But after bariatric surgery, food isn’t absorbed similarly, leading to a calcium deficiency.

 How Much Calcium is Needed?

-As you can see, calcium is crucial to have the proper amount of, but it is also easy to avoid deficiency by taking a couple pills a day.
+Calcium is crucial for any individual, especially for bariatric surgery patients.
+Taking a few calcium supplements can help you avoid deficiency after bariatric surgery.
 Since you likely have the risk of other vitamin and mineral deficiencies following bariatric surgery, it helps to take the calcium at the same time as other supplements.
-Keep a note of how much you are taking each day to avoid deficiency, but also avoid making more than you need.
+Keep a note of how much you take each day to avoid deficiency, but also avoid making more than you need.

 Taking the supplement after surgery is ideal as it prevents complications from a deficiency.
 Also, remember that just because you are taking a supplement doesn’t mean you no longer need to focus on eating nutritious foods that contain calcium and other nutrients.